ampproject/amphtml/extensions/amp-form/amp-form.md

 You can also provide an action-xhr attribute, if provided, the form will be submitted in an XHR fashion.

+An XHR request, is where the browser would make the request without a full load of the page or opening a new page.
+Browsers will send the request in the background using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) when available and fallback to [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for older browsers.

 This attribute can be the same or a different endpoint than `action` and has the same action requirements above.

 **Important**: See [Security Considerations](#security-considerations) for notes on how to secure your forms endpoints.